19 EPIC Things To Do in St. Lucia

 With that said, this is a spot where some tour boats come through, particularly on holidays.
 Aside from that, the majority of the people here will only be from the Ti Kaye Resort.

-Reduit Beach is located on St. Lucia’s northwestern coast near Rodney Bay.
 This beach is much loved by locals and tourists alike, so don’t expect to have the whole stretch to yourself.
-Even when it’s busy this bustling beach is worth a visit.
+Even when it’s busy, this bustling beach is worth a visit.

-In addition to all the classic beach day activities, you can rent a jet ski, check out the Caribbean bars and restaurants that line the shore, or simply soak up the incredible views.
+Check out the Caribbean bars and restaurants that line the shore, or just sit and soak up the incredible views.

 READ MORE: 9 Incredible Beaches in St. Lucia for Epic Beach Bumming

-9. The Sulphur Springs Park
+9. Get Muddy at The Sulphur Springs Park

 One of the most unique things to do in St. Lucia is to visit Sulphur Springs Park, located in Soufrière on the island’s west coast.
-Even though the last volcanic eruption on St. Lucia occurred about 40,000 years ago, there is still plenty of geothermal activity on the island.

 The Sulphur Springs Park is the most active area, complete with bubbling pools, steaming vents, and viewing platforms to take it all in.
 The park is also home to the only scenic drive in the Caribbean that actually runs through an active volcano.

 Once you’re done, take a stroll through the park to witness the volcanic activity for yourself, the bubbling pools and steaming vents are just beyond the pools.
-If you want to learn a bit more there are guided tours here as well, this is also your main option if you don’t have a car!

 Once upon a time, Pigeon Island National Park was a hideout for pirates and, later, a military fort.
 Today, it is an epic national park with fun hiking trails, gorgeous beaches, and the remains of old Fort Rodney.